xMihai/fp/FP.md

 calculate(getOperation(true), 1, 2);
 ```

-A **higher order function** is a function that receives functions as input or returns functions.
+A **higher order function** is a function that receives a function as argument or returns a function.

-In ReactJS, a **higher order component** if a function that receives a component as input and returns a component.
+In contrast, first order functions do not receive functions as argument nor return a function.

+In the example above, both `calculate` and `getOperation` are higher order functions.

 ## Pure functions